 The following table is intended to assist you in understanding the costs and expenses that you will bear directly or indirectly.
 We caution you that some of the percentages indicated in the table below are estimates and may vary.
-The expenses shown in the table under "Annual expenses" are based on estimated amounts for our current fiscal year and assume that we issue 6,900,000 shares of common stock in the offering, based on an offering price of \$14.00 per share.
+The expenses shown in the table under "Annual expenses" are based on estimated amounts for our current fiscal year and assume that we issue [•] shares of common stock in the offering, based on an offering price of \$[•] per share (the mid-point range of the estimated initial public offering price range).
 The following table should not be considered a representation of our future expenses.
 Actual expenses may be greater or less than shown.
 Except where the context suggests otherwise, whenever this prospectus contains a reference to fees or expenses paid by "us" or "the Company" or that "we" will pay fees or expenses, you will indirectly bear these fees or expenses as an investor in the Company.

-Stockholder transaction expenses: Sales load (as a percentage of offering price) 6.00%( Offering expenses (as a percentage of offering price) 1.55%( Distribution reinvestment plan expenses \$15.00 (3) Total stockholder transaction expenses (as a percentage of offering price) 7.55% Annual expenses (as a percentage of net assets attributable to common stock): Operating expenses 4.63%( Interest payments on borrowed funds 5.34%( Total annual expenses 9.97% (
+Stockholder transaction expenses: Sales load (as a percentage of offering price) [•]% (1 Offering expenses (as a percentage of offering price) [•]% (2 Distribution reinvestment plan expenses \$15.00 (3) Total stockholder transaction expenses (as a percentage of offering price) [•]% Annual expenses (as a percentage of net assets attributable to common stock): Operating expenses [•]% (4 Interest payments on borrowed funds [•]% (5 Total annual expenses [•]%(6

-- (1) The sales load (underwriting discount and commission) with respect to the shares of our common stock sold in this offering, including by us and the Selling Stockholders, which is a one-time fee paid to the underwriters, is the only sales load paid in connection with this offering. - (2) Amount reflects estimated offering expenses of approximately \$1.5 million for the offer and sale of shares by us and the Selling Stockholders.
+- (1) The sales load (underwriting discount and commission) with respect to the shares of our common stock sold in this offering, including by us and the Selling Stockholders, which is a one-time fee paid to the underwriters, is the only sales load paid in connection with this offering. - (2) Amount reflects estimated offering expenses of approximately \$1.5 million.
 We will pay the fees and expenses incident to the offer and sale of the Secondary Shares by the Selling Stockholders (excluding underwriting discounts and commissions).
+We estimate that we will incur approximately \$[•] of such expenses.
 See "Use of Proceeds." - (3) The expenses of our distribution reinvestment plan are included in "Operating expenses."
 The plan administrator's fees will be paid by us.
 There will be no brokerage charges or other charges to stockholders who participate in our distribution reinvestment plan except that, if a participant elects by written notice to the plan administrator prior to termination of the participant's account to have the plan administrator sell part or all of the shares held by the plan administrator in the participant's account and remit the proceeds to the participant, the plan administrator is authorized to deduct a \$15.00 transaction fee plus a \$0.12 per share brokerage commission from the proceeds.
 For additional information, see "Distribution Reinvestment Plan." - (4) Operating expenses represent the estimated annual operating expenses of the Company and its consolidated subsidiaries based on annualized operating expenses estimated for the current fiscal year, which considers the actual expenses for the first nine months ended September 30, 2020, annualized, and adjusted for any additional and non-recurring expenses in the quarter ended December 31, 2020.
 We do not have an investment adviser and are internally managed by our executive officers under the supervision of the Board.
 As a result, we do not pay investment advisory fees, but instead we pay the operating costs associated with employing investment management professionals including, without limitation, compensation expenses related to salaries, discretionary bonuses and grants of options and restricted stock, if any.